dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

 - `-v` | `--verbose` (optional): If set, more information about the process is printed to the console.
 - `-m` | `--metrics` (optional): If set, write metrics into a "metrics" folder in the current working directory

+Output:

+- A file named `id2iri_mapping_[timestamp].json` is written to the current working directory.
+  This file should be kept if data is later added with the [`--incremental` option](./dsp-tools-incremental-xmlupload.md)

 The defaults are intended for local testing:

 ```bash